This site is for Canadian Healthcare Professionals.

 Have a question about Moderna vaccines?
 Browse the topics below to find the answers to some of the most frequently asked questions about placing, tracking, and receiving orders.
 If your question isn't addressed, our Customer Care Team is just a call away at 1-866-MODERNA (1-866-663-3762), or available by email at WeCare@modernatx.com.

-The safety and effectiveness of SPIKEVAX for individuals 6 months of age and older is inferred from several studies of a primary series and booster dose of SPIKEVAX Bivalent (Original/Omicron BA.1) in individuals 6 months to 5 years of age, a booster dose study of SPIKEVAX Bivalent (Original/Omicron BA.1) in individuals >18 years of age, a booster dose study of SPIKEVAX XBB.1.5 in individuals > 18 years of age, as well as data from studies which evaluated the primary series and booster vaccination with SPIKEVAX (elasomeran).
+The safety and effectiveness of SPIKEVAX for individuals 6 months of age and older is inferred from several studies of a primary series and booster dose of SPIKEVAX Bivalent (Original/Omicron BA.1) in individuals 6 months to 5 years of age, a booster dose study of SPIKEVAX Bivalent (Original/Omicron BA.1) in individuals >18 years of age, a booster dose study of SPIKEVAX XBB.1.5 in individuals > 18 years of age, as well as data from studies which evaluated the primary series and booster vaccination with SPIKEVAX (elasomeran).1

-Omicron KP.2 variant
+SARS-CoV-2 Omicron LP.8.1 variant

-The most frequently reported adverse reactions after the SPIKEVAX Bivalent 50 mcg booster dose were pain (77.3%), fatigue (54.9%), headache (43.9%), myalgia (39.6%), arthralgia (31.1%) and axillary swelling or tenderness (17.4%).
-The median duration of local and systemic adverse reactions was 2 days.
+The most frequently reported adverse reactions after the Spikevax Bivalent 50 mcg booster dose were pain (77.3%), fatigue (54.9%), headache (43.9%), myalgia (39.6%), arthralgia (31.1%) and axillary swelling or tenderness (17.4%).
+The median duration of local and systemic adverse reactions was 2 days.1

 The most common adverse reactions after the SPIKEVAX original 50 µg booster dose (Dose in adults 18 years and older (n=377)) was fatigue (51.4%), headache (41.1%), myalgia (38.6%), and arthralgia (31.7%).
-The median duration of local and systemic adverse reactions was 2 days.
+The median duration of local and systemic adverse reactions was 2 days.1

-Please refer to the product monograph for additional safety information, as well as safety information for other cohorts.
+Please refer to the Product Monograph for additional safety information, as well as safety information for other cohorts.

-Medicinal ingredients:
+Medicinal ingredients:1

-Each 0.5 mL doseEach 0.5 mL dose of SPIKEVAX contains 50 micrograms of mRNA encoding SARS-CoV-2 spike protein, 5'(m7G-5'-ppp- 5'-Gm) cap, 100-nucleotide 3' poly(A) tail.
-The mRNA encoding spike protein is derived from the Omicron KP.2 variant. of SPIKEVAX contains 50 micrograms of SARS-CoV-2 KP.2 mRNA.
+Each 0.5 mL dose of Spikevax contains 50 micrograms of mRNA encoding SARS-CoV-2 spike protein, 5'(m7G-5'-ppp- 5'-Gm) cap, 100-nucleotide 3' poly(A) tail.
+The mRNA encoding spike protein is derived from the Omicron LP.8.1 variant of Spikevax contains 50 micrograms [1] of SARS-CoV-2 LP.8.1 mRNA.

-Non-medicinal ingredients:
+Non-medicinal ingredients:1

 • acetic acid